5 Foods a Nutritionist NEVER Eats

 Curious to know what foods a nutritionist or dietitian never eat?
 What foods are so bad for you that they should be exiled from your life permanently?

-In my opinion, there are no foods that you should NEVER eat.
+In my opinion, there are no foods that you should NEVER be allowed to eat.

-I've spoken about it before, but taking foods off limits is a sure fire way to make them more tempting.
-We all want what we can't have, right?!
+I've spoken about it before here, but taking foods off limits is a sure fire way to make them more tempting.

 That explains why when you go on a diet, you can't stop thinking about eating those 'banned' foods like chocolate/pizza/bread.

 We crave foods we can't have.
 After your motivation wanes (and it always does), you end up overeating or bingeing on those exact forbidden foods.

 You shouldn't feel guilty if this happens to you - it's a very normal response to being told you can NEVER eat something!

 So, I'm not going to get my nutritionist high-horse and tell you what you can't eat....